jakubkozera/vsc-copilot-code-review/README.md

 ## Features

+- **Source Control Integration**: Review results appear both in Chat and in the dedicated "Copilot Code Review" panel within the Source Control view for easy navigation and file management.
 - **Only Copilot Required**: Uses Copilot Chat for reviewing changes.
 - **Model Selection**: Choose any language model available to VS Code via the **codeReview: Select Chat Model** command available in the Command Palette (press `Cmd+Shift+P` or `Ctrl+Shift+P`).
-- **Custom Instructions**: Add custom instructions via the `codeReview: Custom Prompt` setting (e.g., change the language of review comments by adding `- In the final JSON output, use Spanish for the  `comment` field.`).
+- **Custom Instructions**: Add custom instructions via the `codeReview: Custom Prompt` setting (e.g., change the language of review comments by adding `- In the final JSON output, use Spanish for the comment field.`).
+- **Interactive Navigation**: Navigate between review comments using keyboard shortcuts and inline buttons.
 - **Agent Support**: Adds tools to enable automatic reviews in agent mode:
   - `#review`: Reviews changes between two git references (branches, tags, or commits)
   - `#reviewStaged`: Reviews only staged changes in your working directory